What is an abscess?

-Ibuprofen is recommended to help control the pain while you wait to see your dentist and try to consume only cool food and drink while using the opposite side you’re your mouth Use a soft toothbrush around the affected area.
+Ibuprofen is recommended to help control the pain while you wait to see your dentist and try to consume only cool food and drink while using the opposite side of your mouth.
+Use a soft toothbrush around the affected area.
 More advice can be found on the NHS website.

 How are they treated?

-If you don't get an abscess treated quickly, it'll only get worse, and could even result in your having to have the affected tooth extracted.
+If you don't get an abscess treated quickly, it'll only get worse, and could even result in you having to have the affected tooth extracted.

 To make sure this doesn't happen, your dentist can drain the abscess before treating the tooth to ensure it stays healthy.